mooreds/docs-1/docs/get-started/sql-quickstart.md

 title: SQL Quickstart
 ---

 This walkthrough provides an introduction to the power of SQL and Transposit's relational engine.
-It covers a number of topics, but please see to the [SQL operation reference](../references/sql-operations.md) for a full view of how you can use SQL in Transposit.
+It covers a number of topics, but please see the [SQL operation reference](../references/sql-operations.md) for a full view of how you can use SQL in Transposit.

 ## Get set up

 * You'll need a Slack account for the steps in this guide.
 * Make sure you've gone through the [Quickstart](quickstart.md).
 * Create a new application in Transposit, and add the **Slack** data connection with operation `list_conversations`.
 * Click through and add Slack credentials.
-Note that if desired you can adjust the permissions scope by clicking on the Slack connector you just added, then clicking **Configuration > Edit** and entering `channels:history channels:read` in the Scope field.
+Note that if desired, you can adjust the permissions scope by clicking on the Slack connector you just added, then clicking **Configuration > Edit** and entering `channels:history channels:read` in the Scope field.
 (If you change the scope after you have authorized, you'll want to delete your key and authorize again).

 ## Understanding operations

 You can use the documentation tab in the bottom half of the code console.
-If you browse to **slack > list_conversations**, you'll see documentation for the operation and its parameters.
+If you browse to **Slack > list_conversations**, you'll see documentation for the operation and its parameters.
 Notice that next to the operation name, there is a _pagination_ flag.
 This flag indicates that Transposit will automatically paginate the API for you.
 More on this in a bit.

 ## SELECT statements